achntj/achntj/README.md

 ### Achintya Jha

 I'm a high school senior at Ahlcon International School, studying Computer Science.
 I am interested in Natural Language Processing, and I have been building a tool that you can check out [here](https://sentiment-ai.herokuapp.com
-), which is identifies instances of depression through text messages.
+), which can identify depression through text messages.
 You can find more about me at my [website](https://achintyajha.in).